alexharri/website/posts/bit-sets-fast-foreach.md

 }
 ```

-To start off, we'll iterate through every word in `words`:
+To start off, we'll iterate over every word in `words`:

 ```tsx
 const words = this.words;